 Where Human Rights Meets Human Resources (Part 1)

 Human resources and human rights are interconnected and stories invoking them together have been prominent in recent news.
-Last month Dr. Helen asked Alayna Miller, an Employment and Human Rights Lawyer with Mann Lawyers, about some of these news stories in the context of human rights laws.
+Last month Dr. Helen asked Alayna Miller, an Employment and Human Rights Lawyer (formerly) with Mann Lawyers, about some of these news stories in the context of human rights laws.
 Alayna outlined the human rights considerations that employers should be aware of when hiring, promoting, and trying to retain employees.
 In addition, Alayna outlined how an employer can meet its obligation to provide a discrimination and harassment-free work environment.

 Q1.
 I thought it was illegal to deny employment or promotion based on things like gender, race/ethnicity, religion, sexual orientation, etc. Yet, I keep hearing about what’s happening in Quebec and Alberta.
 It sounds like the law has changed and made this type of policy legal.
 Can you please explain employees’ rights?